hasura/graphql-engine/docs/graphql/core/actions/clean-up-actions-logs.rst

 ------------------------
 .. admonition:: Warning

-   This will clear all captured logs.
+   Clearing all logs is irreversible.

 .. code-block:: SQL